d2s/Documentation/_posts/2018-04-10-Changelog.md

 I have installed [MacOSX 10.14 Mojave beta](/Mojave) for test and compiling RsyncOSX with Xcode 10 beta.
 The Dark Mode of MacOSX Mojave is quite exiting.

-## Next version (v5.3.8?)
+## Version 5.3.8 release candidate

+Released 2 July 2018

-I am working on some enhancements for next version (no release candidate yet).
+I am working on some enhancements for next version.
 I couple of minor bugs is fixed as well.

 - deleting or adding [temporary path restore](/UserConfiguration) catalog is not working properly
 	- used in Copy Single files